ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>Sprayer</strong></td>
    <td>

-Turn on the :ref:`crop sprayer <sprayer>` when switch is pulled high.
+Turn on the :ref:`crop sprayer <sprayer>` when the switch is pulled high.

 .. raw:: html